Courses

 Class Format

-The UConn FLEX MBA requires 42 credits, or 14 graduate-level courses, comprising 9 core classes and 5 electives.
+The UConn Online and FLEX MBA programs require 42 credits, or 14 graduate-level courses, comprising 9 core classes and 5 electives.

 MBA courses are available in the following modalities: